ekawatani/i18npack/README.md

 Type: `boolean`
 Default: `false`

-If true, an error is thrown if all translations are not provided.
-An empty string is inserted for missing translations, otherwise.
+If true, an error is thrown if the provided translations does not match the supported languages.

+### allowEmptyTranslations
+Type: `boolean`
+Default: `false`

+If true, empty translations are included in the output.

 ### ext
 Type: `string`